 The service will be available at 10am.
 You can also look for links, on this page, on the homepage, and on our Facebook page.

 First Family is temporarily being published as an online only newsletter until we are able to safely allow our staff to return to the office.
 While there are most certainly disadvantages to not being able to distribute a physical First Family, the advantages of having it available on our website are numerous.
-April’s edition joins years of archived newsletters.
+July’s edition joins years of archived newsletters.
 They are always there and they are searchable.
-This editions had all the links activated—something we were never able to do with the print version.
+This edition has had all the links activated—something we were never able to do with the print version.